andrewhong5297/farpoll/README.md

 I'm a javascript noob so ignore all my spaghetti code.
 Feel free to make PRs with improvements and thoughts.

-If you make edits to the poll.jsx file, remember to run `npm run build` to update the js file that gets actually imported.
+If you make edits to the poll.jsx file, remember to run `npm run build` to update the js file that gets actually run.